baibonjwa/sshpa/README.md

     $ sshpa init

+Then run 'sshpa add'.

+    $ sshpa add [alias] [username] [password] [host]

-Then edit the .sshpa.yml on your home path.
+Or edit the .sshpa.yml on your home path by yourself.

     $ vi ~/.sshpa.yml

 Finally run command

-    $ sshpa hostname1 //hostname1 is configured in .sshpa.yml
+    $ sshpa [alias] //[alias] is configured in the .sshpa.yml

 Login successful!!

+You also run 'sshpa list' to see the details of your host list.

+    $ sshpa list

+You can remove host by runing 'sshpa remove'.

+    $ sshpa remove [alias]

 ## TODOLIST
 - [x] Make 'sshpa add' command
 - [x] Make 'sshpa remove' command